Devilquest/LiveSplit-AutoSplitters/Wonder Boy III - Monster Lair/README.md

 * SEGA Game Room

 ## Features
-* **Auto Start:** Starts the timer when you press Start on the "One or Two Player" select screen.
+* **Auto Start:** Initiates the timer when you press "Start" on the "One or Two Player" selection screen.
-* **Auto Split:** Split the timer on the black screen between levels.
-Except in the last level, where the timer is split when you touch the armour after beating the final boss.
+* **Auto Split:** Automatically splits the timer during the black screen transitions between levels.
+However, in the final level, the timer splits when you touch the armor after defeating the final boss.
-* **Auto Reset:** Reset the timer when you reset the emulator.
+* **Auto Reset:** Resets the timer when you reset the emulator.

 ## Splits
 **For the Auto Splitter to work properly, there must be 9 splits, one for each level.**